 Dirty suds (when dry) will also make your vehicle look dirty.

 It’s easy for soap to dry on contact whenever washing your car on a hot or windy day.
 Whenever it’s scorching hot, your best option is to find shade and never let soap dwell on any part of the car for too long in direct sunlight.

 Car washes are also notorious for leaving behind trace amounts of soap and other cleaning agents.

 5. Using an automatic car wash

-While car washes do have their place in certain contexts if you don’t have any alternatives, oftentimes they aren’t the best at cleaning dirt off of your vehicle.
-Especially with older car washes that still use flappers and brushes…these can be pretty filthy as it is!
+While car washes do have their place in certain contexts if you don’t have any alternatives, oftentimes they aren’t the best at removing dirt from a vehicle.
+Many older car washes still use flappers and brushes…which are already filthy before they make contact with your car.